acorn-io/acorn-oss-workshop/volumes.md

 In the previous step we enhanced the Acornfile of the VotingApp and added Acorn secrets inside of it.
-In this article we will add a storage definition for both redis and Postgres containers so we can persist their data.

-As a reminder, below is the Acornfile we defined up till now:
+In this step we will add a storage definition for both redis and Postgres containers so we can persist their data.
+As a reminder, we ended up with the following Acornfile:

 ```
 containers: {